 3. I Don’t Have to Parent My Children Like My Family, Friends… or the Experts

 This is even true for co-parenting.
-I’ve tried saying and doing the things Sam says and does in the “exact” way he does it, and while it works for him… chile please that does not work for me.
-Must be the heavy bass of his voice and his height (picture me shrugging).
+I’ve tried saying and doing the things my husband says and does in the “exact” way he does it, and while it works for him… chile please that does not work for me.
+Then again his advantage could be his deep voice and height… oh well!

-What I’ve learned is to pick and choose what I feel that I’m capable to be consistent with, communicate with my husband what I plan to do, and put it into action.
-Give it some time, and get the support to carry it out.
+What I’ve learned is to pick and choose what I feel that I’m capable to be consistent with, communicate with my husband, and put it into action.
+I also need to give it some time and get the support to carry it out.
 If it works, awesome!
-If not, tweak it.
-And as they grow up and change, you’ll just grow and change with them.
+If not, I’ll tweak it.
+And as the kids grow up and change, I’ll just grow and change with them.

 4. I Don’t Have to Do this Alone, God Can Help Me

 All this time I pressured myself to get parenting just right.
-Samson didn’t come with a manual of what to do and what not to do.
-And we are learning Him just as much as He is learning us.
-However, there is someone who knows the exact “formula”, and I believe that is God.
+My son didn’t come with a manual of what to do and what not to do.
+And we are learning about him just as much as he is learning about us.
+However, there is someone who knows the exact “formula”.
+And I believe that someone is God.

-Ever since implementing the understanding that I’m not in this alone and that our son’s whole future is not left up to us, it has really helped me reduce the pressure and the number of expectations I placed on myself.
+When I remember that I’m not in this alone and that our son’s whole future is not left up to us, it really helps to reduce the pressure and the number of expectations I place on myself.